Technical SEO Audit Checklist For Local Businesses

 - In-depth technical SEO audits that go beyond the basics.

-- Expert setup and optimisation of schema markup for local search.
+- Proper setup and validation of schema markup for local search.

-- A complete review and optimisation of your Google Business Profile.
+- A full review and optimisation of your Google Business Profile.